robhil/grunt-protractor-cucumber-html-report/README.md

 Copyright for portions of project [gulp-protractor-cucumber-html-report](https://github.com/mrooding/gulp-protractor-cucumber-html-report) are held by Robert Hilscher, 2015 as part of project [grunt-protractor-cucumber-html-report](https://github.com/robhil/grunt-protractor-cucumber-html-report).
 All other copyright for project [gulp-protractor-cucumber-html-report](https://github.com/mrooding/gulp-protractor-cucumber-html-report) are held by Marc Rooding, 2015.

 ## Release History
+0.0.9:
+  - The readme now contains 2 different ways to use the JSON output hook.
+One using an external library and one without.

 0.0.8:
   - Fix for not ignoring the After screenshot step